Motilal Oswal Financial Services

 Motilal Oswal Financial Services Limited is an Indian financial services company offering a range of financial products and services.
 The company was founded by Motilal Oswal and Raamdeo Agrawal in 1987.

 The company is listed on BSE and NSE stock exchanges.

 History

-Motilal Oswal Financial Services Ltd (MOFSL) was set up by Motilal Oswal and Raamdeo Agrawal as a broking house in 1987.
+Motilal Oswal Financial Services was set up by Motilal Oswal and Raamdeo Agrawal as a broking house in 1987.

 The company entered into investment banking in 2005, followed by private equity fund in 2006.